pault929/Quiz/README.md

+# Title:
+# Link to site:
+# List of Technologies
+# What does APP/Program do
+# Screen Shoots
+# License
+# Collaborators

+# The following info provides instructions to the assignment:
 # 04 Web APIs: Code Quiz

 As you proceed in your career as a web developer, you will probably be asked to complete a coding assessment, which is typically a combination of multiple-choice questions and interactive challenges.
 Build a timed code quiz with multiple-choice questions.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.